CUSTOMER IDENTIFICATION PROGRAM NOTICE 04/16/2018

 When you open an account, Ladenburg Thalmann salespeople will be required to collect information of beneficial owners of accounts:

 - Your Date of Birth;

 - Identification numbers such as, 1- Social Security number AND 2- Drivers License number & state, expiration date or passport number & expiration date;

 - You will also need to send to us a copy of documentary identification within 30 days:

-- For a U.S. citizen: A current copy of your driver's license with photograph or passport.
+- For a U.S. Citizen: A current copy of your Drivers license or passport with photograph.

-- For a non-U.S. citizen: unexpired passport number with your photo and country, unexpired alien identification card number or unexpired government-issued identification showing nationality, residence, and photograph of you.
-Non-U.S. citizens must provide copies at account opening; no 30-day waiting period.
+- For a Non-U.S. Citizen: Unexpired Passport number with your photo and country, unexpired alien identification card number or unexpired government-issued identification showing nationality, residence and photograph.
+Non U.S. citizens must provide copies at account opening; no 30 day waiting period or grace period exists.

-- For a corporation, partnership, trust or other entities, the following information is required:
+- For a corporation, partnership, trust or other legal entities, the following information is required:

 1- The entity’s principal place of business or local office; and

 In addition, Ladenburg Thalmann will require one of the following:

 1- Certified articles of incorporation, a partnership agreement or sole proprietor document or other government issued business license that includes the names and signature of officers OR Beneficial owners;

 2- A letter on company letterhead stating the names of any other authorized individuals who can act or trade on behalf of the company; or

 3- A full copy of a trust instrument or agreement, including the investment powers and ttee signature page.